KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/week15.md

 DUE BY 05/12

-* Final project write-up and documentation due 05/12 (5 page paper explaining process and reflecting on results)
+* Final project write-up and documentation due 05/12 (5 page paper explaining process and reflecting on results) Email me directly.
 * Respond to [lecture, talk meet-up](visit_talk_meetup.md) by 05/12